gokultp/gokultp.github.io/_posts/2016-08-19-a-journey-with-http.markdown

 ```
 It was a tcp server.
 I have'nt written any socket programs in C since my college days.
 But still it looks like very familiar to me.
 I could recollect where I have used the same kind of code within a fraction of second.
 It may be familiar for you,  if you are a web developer.

-If you cant recollect where it have been used, take a look at these code snippets.
+If you can't recollect where it have been used, take a look at these code snippets.

 ```golang
 package main